TheSpectreZ/Nexus/README.md

 ## Getting Started

-To begin working with Nexus, It is recommended to use **Visual Studio 2022** as the development environment, as it is the officially supported platform for this project.
+To begin working with Nexus, It is recommended to use **Visual Studio 2022** as the development environment, as it is the officially supported platform for this project (Make Sure to have **Visual Studio Build** Tools Installed as well).
 Follow the steps below to get started:

 <ins>**1.
 Downloading the Repository**</ins>